datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 # Release notes for OpsCenter

+# Release notes for OpsCenter 6.8.24
+13 Feb 2023

+## 6.8.24 OpsCenter Core
+* Fixed failure to connect to existing cluster when PostURL plugin was enabled.
+(OPSC-17262)
+* Modified PostURL plugin to accept as http success code anything in the range of 200 - 299.
+(OPSC-16144)

 # Release notes for OpsCenter 6.8.23
 16 Jan 2023

 :warning: There's a known bug when enabling `posturl` causing OpsCenter failure to load properly.
-Users relying on this feature are recommended to use `6.8.20` or wait for the upcoming `6.8.24` which will address this issue.
+Users relying on this feature should upgrade to the `6.8.24` release which addresses this issue (OPSC-17262).

 ## 6.8.23 OpsCenter Core
 * Added stomp-setup-timeout to the address.yaml config options with a default of 30 seconds.